rkoster/nixpkgs/programs/github-runner-kind/README.md

 - `minRunners` (default: 0): Minimum number of runners to keep available
 - `maxRunners` (default: 5): Maximum number of runners to scale to
 - `containerMode` (default: "dind"): Container mode - either "dind" (Docker-in-Docker) or "kubernetes"
+- `cacheSize` (optional): Cache size for runners (e.g., "10Gi", "5Gi").
+When set, enables cache overlay for persistent storage across workflow runs

 **Note on Multiple Instances**: When `instances > 1`, separate runner scale sets are created with instance suffixes (e.g., `arc-runner-myorg-myproject-1`, `arc-runner-myorg-myproject-2`).
 This allows you to have different runner pools for the same repository.

+**Note on Caching**: When `cacheSize` is specified, a persistent volume is attached to runners for caching dependencies, build artifacts, and other data across workflow runs.
+This can significantly speed up subsequent builds.

 ### Global Options